zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

 Running Workflows with Configurations
 -------------------------------------

-Before running a workflow with a custom configuration, the confiuration must first be saved.
+Before running a workflow with a custom configuration, the configuration must first be saved.
 This configuration can then be passed to the ``run()`` method of the workflow definition to run the workflow:

 .. literalinclude:: ../examples/quickstart.py